 South Africa's Eskom to pay disputed wage rise in union stand-off

-JOHANNESBURG, June 25 (Reuters) - South African power utility Eskom said on Friday that it would implement a 1.5% salary increase from July 1 and adjust some employee benefits, defying union demands for a far larger hike and opposition to the changes.
+JOHANNESBURG, June 25 (Reuters) - South African power utility Eskom said on Friday it would implement a 1.5% salary increase from July 1 and adjust some employee benefits, defying union demands for a far larger hike and a claim the company was acting illegally.

-Wage talks between the unions and Eskom, which is struggling to power Africa's most industrialised nation and is choking under a mountain of debt, ended this month without agreement and arbitration is yet to start.
+Wage talks between the unions and Eskom, which struggles to power Africa's most industrialised nation and is choking under a mountain of debt, ended this month without agreement and arbitration has yet to start.

 Eskom's offer is dependent on savings from benefits including overtime and travel, where the state-owned utility says it has found "excesses".

-Unions rejected the offer after demanding increases of between 9.5% and 15%, well above South Africa's current level of annual inflation of around 5% ZACPIY=ECI.
+Unions rejected the offer after demanding increases of between 9.5% and 15%, well above South Africa's annual inflation of around 5% ZACPIY=ECI.

-A previous pay dispute in 2018 led to electricity supply interruptions, and Eskom has warned the same could happen again.
+A previous pay dispute in 2018 led to electricity supply interruptions, and Eskom has said that could happen again.

+In a letter sent to Eskom and seen by Reuters, one of its biggest unions, the National Union of Mineworkers (NUM), said implementing the 1.5% offer while arbitration had yet to take place was unlawful.

+"Be informed that NUM will be activating applicable judicial measures shortly," the letter said.

 Eskom said in Friday's statement that its salary offer would allow it to protect jobs and manage risks to its sustainability.